History of the Boston Red Sox: 1940–1949

 In the series however, Rudy York would hit game-winning home runs in games 1 and 3.
 Bobby Doerr would hit .409 with a 2-run homer in the game four loss.
 The loss to the Cardinals in game 7 of 1946 World Series is not without controversy as the Cardinals' Enos Slaughter scored the go ahead run all the way from first base on a base hit to left field.
 The throw from Leon Culberson was cut off by shortstop Johnny Pesky who relayed the ball to the plate just a hair too late.
 Some say Pesky hesitated or "held the ball" before he turned to throw the ball, but this has been disputed.
 OF Leon Culberson was in the game because Dom DiMaggio was injured while sliding into second base after his 2-run base hit that tied the game.
 Despite Leon Culberson's throwing blunder he did hit a home run in game five.

-The right-field bullpens in Fenway Park were built in part for Williams' left-handed swing, and are sometimes called "Williamsburg."
+The right-field bullpens in Fenway Park were built in part for Williams' left-handed swing, and are sometimes called "Williamsburg".
 Before this addition to right field, it was over 400 ft in that area of the ballpark.
-In 1946 Williams would hit the longest homer in Fenway Park at 502 ft, where a red seat still marks its landing spot.
+On June 9, 1946, Williams would hit the longest homer in Fenway Park at 502 ft, where a red seat still marks its landing spot.

-The Red Sox featured several other players during the 1940s, including SS Johnny Pesky (for whom the right field foul pole in Fenway — "Pesky's Pole" — is affectionately named by fans, and in 2006 the Red Sox officially named it such), 2B Bobby Doerr, and CF Dom DiMaggio (brother of Joe DiMaggio).
+The Red Sox featured several other players during the 1940s, including SS Johnny Pesky (for whom the right field foul pole in Fenway—"Pesky's Pole"—is affectionately named by fans, and in 2006 the Red Sox officially named it such), 2B Bobby Doerr, and CF Dom DiMaggio (brother of Joe DiMaggio).

 The Red Sox narrowly lost the AL pennant in 1948 and 1949.
 In 1948, they finished in a tie with Cleveland, and their loss to Cleveland in a one-game playoff ended hopes of an all-Boston World Series.
 Curiously, manager Joe McCarthy chose journeyman Denny Galehouse to start the playoff game when the young lefty phenom Mel Parnell was available to pitch.
 In 1949, the Sox were one game ahead of the New York Yankees, with the only two games left for both teams being against each other, and they lost both of those games.